What is it?

 How to abolish National Insurance explored in detail how to abolish national insurance as part of a plan to introduce a single income tax to ensure that all taxpayers, including pensioners, could be better off with a well-designed reform.

-2017 Fees, loans and tax is a forthcoming report which will recommend raising the starting rate on employee national insurance instead of loosening repayment terms on student loans.
+Fees, loans and tax recommended raising the starting rate on employee national insurance instead of loosening repayment terms on student loans.